MichaelSukkiSong/library/README.md

 A Full Stack application that manages a library of books.

 Click link below to see live demo (ctrl+click to view in different tab):
 [Live](https://boiling-garden-49722-3e04e2933345.herokuapp.com/)

-Main Sceen
 ![Main Screen](images/screenshot.png)

 ## Table of Contents